SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 ### 2.2 Sequence Search

 To Search using a Sequence, follow these steps:
-1. Click on the *Sequence Search* option that is available right below the Search Box, after you search for a keyword.
+1. Click on the *Sequence Search* option, available right below the Search Box, which appears after you search for a keyword.

 2. Enter the Sequence in the box given at the top or upload a *FASTA/FASTQ* file, by clicking the choose file option just below the box.